-Annovis has filed seven families of patents and patent applications to prolong the patent life of Buntanetap.
-The pending patent applications were invented and filed by Annovis and include claims directed to:
+Annovis has filed ten (10) families of patents and patent applications to prolong the patent life of Buntanetap.
+The pending patent applications were invented and filed by Annovis include claims directed to:

-- a method of treating neurodegenerative diseases such as AD and PD; - a method of treating and/or preventing acute brain and nerve injuries; - a method of prevention and treatment of disease states due to metal dis-homeostasis such as AD or PD as well as other acute or chronic neurodegenerative diseases; - a method of treating viral and bacterial infections of the brain, including COVID-19; - a method of inhibiting cancer metastasis; - a combination with some drugs; and - a method of treating neuropsychiatric indications.
+- a method of treating neurodegenerative diseases such as AD and PD; - a method of treating and/or preventing acute brain and nerve injuries; - a method of prevention and treatment of disease states due to metal dis-homeostasis such as AD or PD as well as other acute or chronic neurodegenerative diseases; - a method of treating viral and bacterial infections of the brain, including COVID-19; - a method of inhibiting cancer metastasis; - combinations of Buntanetap with some drugs and uses of these combinations to treat neurodegenerative diseases; - a method of treating neuropsychiatric indications; and - a new composition of matter of Posiphen, form B or ANVS402.